mrisney/navbar-links-app/README.md

 ng serve --open
 ```

-Lets create Angulatr components to modularize this application, using Angular CLI shorthand, lets generate the components that we will use in this application. ng g c {component name} is shorthand for the same command
+Lets create Angular components to modularize this application, using Angular CLI shorthand, lets generate the components that we will use in this application. ng g c {component name} is shorthand for the same command

 ```bash
  ng generate component {component name}
 ```

-So using shorthand, lets create the four components we will use in this application.
+So using shorthand, lets create the components we will use in this application.

 ```bash
 ng g c link-create